gisquick/gisquick-doc/user-manual/user-interface.rst

    Upload project button is highlighted in red square.
    Project publishing button is highlighted in green square.

-Project setting is opened by clicking the project name.
+Project settings are opened by clicking the project name.
 See chapter :doc:`Releasing project <releasing-project>` for more information.